JeevantheDev/Daily-todo/README.md

 ### Daily TODO Organiser

-> Organise your daily todod by date creating a board.
+> Organise your daily todos by date creating a board.

 ### Idea